Daniel-Chow-YC/Ansible-notes/Ansible_Playbooks/README.md

 - Handlers are tasks that respond to a notification triggered by other tasks
 - Tasks only notify their handlers ``when the task changes something`` on a managed host
 - If one or more tasks notify a handler, ``the handler will run only once``
-- Handlers only run ``after all of the tasks are completed in a particular play``
+- Handlers only run ``after all the tasks are completed in a particular play``

 ## Loops